 |Time Zone||UTC+ 9:00||International call code||+81|

-Located off the eastern coast of Asia, Japan is an archipelago surrounded by the Sea of Okhotsk in the North, the Pacific Ocean in the East and the South, and the East China Sea in the Southwest.
-Japan is located southeast of Russia, east of the Koreas, and northeast of China and Taiwan, although the country it is closest to is Russia.
+Located off the eastern coast of Asia, Japan is an archipelago surrounded by the Sea of Okhotsk in the north, the Pacific Ocean in the east and the south, and the East China Sea in the southwest.
+It is located southeast of Russia, east of the Koreas, and northeast of China and Taiwan, though Russia is its nearest neighbor.

 The area of Japan is slightly smaller than that of the U.S. state of California and has a total coastline of 29,751 kilometers.
-Although Japan includes thousands of Islands, the country is separated into 5 districts which are Honshu, Hokkaido, Kyushu, Shikoku, and Okinawa.
+Although the country incorporates thousands of islands, it is separated into 5 districts: Honshu, Hokkaido, Kyushu, Shikoku, and Okinawa.
 Each district includes one large island and many smaller ones.

 Japan is situated on four tectonic plates which have greatly affected the shape of the land and Japanese culture.
-Japan is one of the most geothermically active areas in the world.
-There are tremors almost every 3 days in Tokyo although most of them can't be felt.
-The geothermal activity means plenty of natural hot springs.
+It is one of the most geothermically active areas in the world.
+There are tremors almost every 3 days in Tokyo, although most of them can't be felt.
+The geothermal activity means there are plenty of natural hot springs.

-The activity of the tectonic plates has created the towering and sharply defined mountains that cover 73% of the country.
-Japan's highest mountain is the famous Mount Fuji which stands at 3,776 meters (12,388 feet) tall.
+The activity of tectonic plates has created towering and sharply defined mountains that cover 73% of the country.
+Japan's tallest mountain is the famous Mount Fuji which stands at 3,776 meters (12,388 feet) tall.

-Japan is also very heavily forested; it is almost 69% covered in forests.
-The high number of mountain ranges and untouched natural land makes for beautiful scenery and plenty of opportunities for adventure sports.
+Japan is very heavily – almost 69% – forested.
+The high number of mountain ranges and untouched natural land make for beautiful scenery and plenty of opportunities for adventure sports.

-Due to the many slopes and hills, only about 15% of the land in Japan is suited for agriculture and living, so most of Japan remains uninhabited which is unusual compared to other developed nations.
+Due to the many slopes and hills, only about 15% of the land in Japan is suited for agriculture and habitation, so most of Japan remains uninhabited, which is unusual compared to other developed nations.

-Japan also has a lot of fresh water that originates up in the mountains and flows down in shallow rivers and streams.
-Japan's climate is very humid, but the high-levels of moisture makes for splendid greenery and beautiful misty mornings.
+Japan has a lot of fresh water originating in the mountains and flowing down in shallow rivers and streams.
+The country’s climate is very humid, but the high-levels of moisture make for splendid greenery and beautiful misty mornings.